art-lmk/Email-Spam-Filter-app-Using-Bag-Of-Words-CountVectorizer-/README.md

 The model then compares these words to what it learned from the examples.

 It adds up the clues: "Hmm, this new email has the words 'WINNER', 'FREE', and 'prize' 10 times.
 That sounds a lot like the spam emails I learned from.
 I think this is probably spam!"

+!pip install pyngrok(Thhis is how you deploy the model via ngrok server.
+First run the command to install ngrok.)
+Then store your NGROK_TOKEN in Colab Secrets.
+Authenticate the NGROK_TOKEN and connect to the streamlit port(8501) to get the public url which you can use to access the stramlit app built.